-AMIkids Miami-Dade, Inc. (the "Institute"), a non-profit corporation, is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code.
-The Institute is engaged in the rehabilitation of delinquent youth by providing education, treatment and behavior modification as components of the AMIkids Personal Growth Model.
-These services are performed by the Institute, which is one of over fifty-seven affiliated, but independently governed member programs and schools located in Florida, South Carolina, North Carolina, Louisiana, Virginia, Georgia, Texas, New Mexico and Illinois.
+AMIkids Miami-Dade, Inc. (the "Institute"), a non-profit corporation, is engaged in the rehabilitation of delinquent youth by providing education, treatment and behavior modification as components of the AMIkids Personal Growth Model.
+These services are performed by the Institute, which is one of over sixty affiliated, but independently governed member programs and schools located in Florida, South Carolina, North Carolina, Louisiana, Virginia, Georgia, Texas, New Mexico and Illinois.
 AMIkids, Inc. ("AMIkids") is the sole member of the Institute.
 AMIkids is located in Florida and executes the contracts, collects funds, coordinates the operations and manages the record keeping of these member Programs and schools.
 The Institute's operating funds are primarily generated from state contracts, local funds and contributions.
 Continued operation of the Institute's rehabilitation program is dependent on funding continued funding from AMIkids's state contracts and local agencies as well as financial and other support from AMIkids.